KevinAtLeap/gami/README.md

 GAMI
 ====

-GO - Asterisk AMI Interface
+Go - Asterisk AMI library

-communicate with the  Asterisk AMI, Actions and Events.
+communicate with the Asterisk Manager Interface (AMI) using Actions and Events.

 Example connecting to Asterisk and Send Action get Events.